Program for Adults in Vocational Education

 The only one of its kind in the state of Virginia, the Program for Adults in Vocational Education (PAVE) is a two-year vocational training program which:

-Serves students with intellectual, physical, emotional, and learning disabilities.
+Serves students with intellectual, physical and learning disabilities and mental health disorders.

 - PAVE accommodates the unique learning needs of students with differing ability levels and upholds the learning environment principles of the entire community college.